Cycling74/rnbo.oscquery.runner/update/README.md

 This is a DBus based service for Linux that lets us selectively install versions of the rnbo oscquery runner.
 It should run as root.

+## TODO

+allow for querying the number of packages that want updates, indicate if any are security updates.

 ## Dependencies

 ```shell